uofa-cmput404/uofa-cmput404.github.io/content/labsignments/heroku.md

 At this point in the lab, we should have a working poll application deployed on Heroku.
 However, we need a way to programmatically create questions without using the admin panel!

-**Your task** is to add a new api route at `polls/api/question/add/` that will add a new multiple choice question when a POST request is received!
+**Your task** is to add a new API route at `polls/api/question/add/` that will add a new multiple choice question when a POST request is received!
 It should return a 405 when any other method is received.
 The post payload will contain a JSON object with the properties `question` and `answers`.

 `question` is a string that MUST be AT LEAST 1 character long and AT MOST 200 characters long. `answers` is a array of answers that MUST have at least 1 answer.
 Each answer MUST be AT LEAST 1 character long and AT MOST 200 characters long.